Important PPP update for 1040 Schedule C applicants for 2021

 What counts as payroll costs for an independent contractor?

 This is capped at $100,000 on an annualized basis for each employee.
-So, since your maximum PPP loan amount is calculated at 2.5X your average monthly payroll, if you earned at least $100,000 in 2019 or 2020 you can qualify for up to a total of $41,666 in completely forgivable PPP stimulus loans!
+So, since your maximum PPP loan amount is calculated at 2.5X your average monthly payroll (and as of March 3, 2021, this can be based on your GROSS INCOME from line 7 of your Form 1040 Schedule C), if you earned at least $100,000 in 2019 or 2020 you can qualify for up to a total of $41,666 in completely forgivable PPP stimulus loans!
+And for businesses/contractors/sole proprietors/self-employed in NAICS category 72 (food and accommodations businesses) you can qualify for up to $50,000!
+(Learn more about the updated 3.5X max loan calculation for second draw loans for NAICS code 72 businesses.)

 Can I get a second PPP loan as an independent contractor if I already got a PPP loan in 2020?